phenomenon0/phenomenon0/README.md

 If you have any questions or just want to chat about AI/ML, Sports Data Analytics, don't hesitate to reach out!
 I'm always happy to connect with like-minded people and collaborate on new ideas. 🤝📧

 You can reach me at jethro.adeniran@gmail.com. 📩
+You can also find me on huggingface https://huggingface.co/jethrovic 🚀